wentam/bottom-bracket/README.typ

 = Structure of this repository

-- impl     - implementations of ARRP.
+- impl     - implementations of bottom-bracket.
 - docs     - rendered docs for github pages (not user-facing)
 - notes    - almost anything
-- programs - misc programs written in arrp
+- programs - misc programs written in BB

 // TODO reader and printer macros